simoncblyth/opticks/notes/issues/LHCb_RICH_YunlongLi.rst

     }

-I fixed the issue by using random abbreviations when the usual attempts to abbreviate fail to come up with something unique.
+I fixed the issue by using random abbreviations when the usual approaches to abbreviate fail to come up with something unique.
 See the commit:

 * https://bitbucket.org/simoncblyth/opticks/commits/574be3f0366be3f0c94a6a9edd1a43d2039e2d1c